 Sex discrimination that does not meet the definitions of Sexual Misconduct is governed by Policy 305: Discrimination Complaints.
 Sexual Misconduct that occurs within an Employment or Education Program or Activity is governed by Policy 339.
-Sexual Misconduct in a Study Abroad Program is governed by Policy 339B.
+Sexual Misconduct that occurs outside of an Employment or Education Program or Activity is governed by Policy 339A.